Widening manhunt for Texas gunman slowed by 'zero leads'

 A total of three children found covered in blood in the home were taken to a hospital but found to be uninjured, Capers said.
 He said they were staying with family members.

 FBI spokesperson Christina Garza said investigators do not believe those at the home were members of a single family.
-The victims were identified as Sonia Argentina Guzman, 25; Diana Velazquez Alvarado, 21; Julisa Molina Rivera, 31; Jose Jonathan Casarez, 18; and Daniel Enrique Laso, 8.
+In addition to the young boy, the other victims were identified as Sonia Argentina Guzman, 25; Diana Velazquez Alvarado, 21; Julisa Molina Rivera, 31; and Jose Jonathan Casarez, 18.

+Garcia said they had called police five times between the time they asked Oropeza to shoot farther away and when the gunman entered their home.
+Capers said police got there as fast as they could and that he had three officers covering 700 square miles (1,800 square kilometers).

 Associated Press Writer Susan Haigh in Norwich, Connecticut, contributed to this report.

-Note: A previous version of this story, based on information from the FBI, incorrectly stated the age of Daniel Enrique Laso as 8 years old.
-His father said the boy was 9 years old.